TheOGChips/tsudoku/README.md

 tsudoku (both short for "terminal sudoku" and inspired phonetically by other Japanese words such as "tsunami") is a user-friendly implementation of the classic game of sudoku that you can play in your terminal.

+## What happened to v1.x?

+If you're wondering what happened to v1.x, that is the original C++ version.
+Since all that work wasn't tracked in crates.io, it will look like v1.x is missing; however, anyone who wants to see the v1.x source code can still find it on this project's Github page.

 ## Supported systems

 The below operating systems have been tested for working condition.
 Other Unix-based OSs are also likely to also be supported without much hindrance.
 The new Rust version should also work in Windows thanks to the use of the `pancurses` library, but that has yet to be tested.